New drinking water fountains and bottle filling points have been keeping residents and visitors cool during the sunny summer season.

 Earlier this year, the council worked with Southern Water to install five water filler units in busy parts of the city centre, including travel hubs and exercise routes, in a bid to provide fresh, clean drinking water cut down on plastic bottle use and reduce litter.

-The filing stations are at:
+The filling stations are at: